Computations and observations on congruence covering systems: Computations

 Following the lead of Jenkin and Simpson \cite{JS}, we conduct a computation to classify all distinct minimal covering systems with at most $10$ moduli.
 We call a list of moduli $\{m_1,\ldots,m_k\}$ \textit{good} if there exist residues $\{r_1,\ldots,r_k\}$ such that $\{r_1(\textnormal{mod }m_1),\dots,r_k(\textnormal{mod }m_k)\}$ is a covering system and \textit{bad} otherwise.
 Our first goal is to create a manageable list which contains all lists of good moduli with cardinality at most $10$.
 The following proposition from \cite{JS} is crucial to our approach: \begin{proposition} If $S=\{r_1(\textnormal{mod }m_1),\dots,r_k(\textnormal{mod }m_k)\}$ is a minimal covering system and $\prod_{i=1}^t p_i^{a_i}$ is the prime factorization of $\textnormal{lcm}(m_1,\dots,m_k)$, then

 \end{proposition} Since we are only concerned with covering systems of cardinality at most $10$, this propsition reduces our search to a finite list of potential least common multiples, say $L$.
 As previously known, and as shown explicitly in Proposition \ref{case}, there are no distinct covering systems of cardinality less than $5$, so our goal is to produce a list which contains all good lists of moduli with cardinality at least $5$ and at most $10$, each of which has least common multiple in $L$.
-To do this, we employ the following algorithm:
+To do this, we employ an algorithm which takes a list of integers $M$ as input, and builds a list that contains, for each $m\in M$, all subsets of distinct divisors of $m$ of cardinality $5\leq i \leq 10$.
 To optimize efficiency, we run the algorithm with $M=L'$, where $L'\subseteq L$ is a subset of minimal size with the property that every element of $L$ divides an element of $L'$.
-Now that we have an an initial list of potentially good lists of moduli, we are ready to further whittle down the search.
+Now that we have an initial list of potentially good lists of moduli, we are ready to further whittle down the search.
 Specifically, we use a powerful algorithm outlined in Section 3 of \cite{JS}, which takes as input a list of moduli and returns `bad' or `don't know'.
-Although the algorithm cannot always detect whether a list is bad, it does so often enough to greatly reduce the list.
+Although the algorithm cannot always detect whether a list is bad, it does so often enough to greatly reduce the search space.

 We check each of the remaining lists of moduli in a more brutal manner.
 For each list $m_1<\cdots<m_k$, we create a list of systems $\{r_1(\textnormal{mod }m_1),\dots,r_k(\textnormal{mod }m_k)\}$ with the following property: for $1\leq i<j\leq k$, if $m_i\mid m_j$, then $r_j\not\equiv r_i\pmod {m_i}$.
 Otherwise, $r_j(\text{mod }m_j)$ would be entirely contained in $r_i(\text{mod }m_i)$, and the system would not be minimal.
 The systems are also chosen to guarantee that there is at least one representative from every affine equivalence class.